-- Lockers should be kept neat and treated properly.
+- 1. Lockers should be kept neat and treated properly.
 There may be periodic locker checks.
 At all times, the lockers shall be recognized as the property of Brook Hill School and not the private property of the student. - Lockers may be decorated if done appropriately, but the school reserves the right to require students to remove decorations which are deemed inappropriate by administration.
 Decorating is limited to the inside of lockers except for spirit décor provided by cheerleaders.
 No glitter, confetti, stickers, paint or anything with an adhesive back are allowed. - 3.
 Students are not allowed to change lockers, swap lockers, or use empty lockers not belonging to them. - 4.
 Locks are recommended but not required. - 5.
 Students choosing to place a lock on their locker must provide the combination or extra key to the upper school or middle school office - Students are strongly cautioned against bringing valuables to school.
-Students do not normally need cash or jewelry on campus and should never leave purses or valuables in an unlocked locker, in the hallways, or in a restroom. - 7.
-At the request of the State Fire Marshal, all belongings (bags, backpacks, books, etc.) must be kept in student lockers and not in hallways, common areas, or restrooms.
-If belongings are left outside of locker, they will be picked up by administration and students may be charged a \$5 return fee.
+Students do not normally need cash or jewelry on campus and should never leave purses or valuables in an unlocked locker, in the hallways, or in a restroom. - At the request of the State Fire Marshal, all belongings (bags, backpacks, books, etc.) must be kept in student lockers and not in hallways, common areas, or restrooms.
+Students are allowed to leave backpacks in teacher classrooms during lunch or school actives during the school day.